secureCodeBox/documentation/docs/contributing/test-concept.md

 ## Introduction
 In this section we will go over how the different modules (scanner/hook/operator) of secureCodeBox are tested.
 We will present how each modules implements unit and integration tests.
+We use Make as a basis for our testing framework.
+The Makefiles expect additional software to be installed: git, node + npm, docker, kind, kubectl, helm and [yq](https://github.com/mikefarah/yq/).

 ## Operator